SakshamArora1360/EEG-Clustering-KMeans/README.md

 ## 🧠 Use Case
 - This project is useful for:
--- Understanding clustering in EEG data.
+- 1.)Understanding clustering in EEG data.
--- Exploring brainwave patterns related to cognitive states.
+- 2.)Exploring brainwave patterns related to cognitive states.
--- Learning practical applications of unsupervised machine learning.
+- 3.)Learning practical applications of unsupervised machine learning.

 ---